solomondellapenna/TrackmAInia/README.md

 How to use the GUI:
 1. Make sure your machine has Python 3 installed.
-2. Install wx by running `pip install wx`
+2. Install wx by running `pip install wxPython`
 3. Run the gui by running `pythonw gui.py`